 A study of television from theoretical and critical perspectives.
 This course will provide the student with the tools to critically study television both as an art and as a cultural barometer.
 The student will learn various critical methodologies drawn basically from other arts - film, literature, drama, and other performing arts.
 The methodologies will include criticism from socioeconomic, historical, mythological, psychological, semiotic, quantitative, and sociological perspectives.
-The student will read articles illustrating the methodologies applied to specific television programs by well-known critics.
-The student will apply some of these methodologies to specific television programs.
+Offered in fall and spring.